netdata/netdata/docs/netdata-agent/configuration/organize-systems-metrics-and-alerts.md

 sudo ./edit-config netdata.conf
 ```

 Create a new `[host labels]` section defining a new host label and its value for the system in question.
-Make sure not
-to violate any of the [host label naming rules](/docs/netdata-agent/configuration/common-configuration-changes.md#organize-nodes-with-host-labels).
+Make sure not to violate any of the host label naming rules:

+* Names cannot start with `_`, but it can be present in other parts of the name.
+* Names only accept alphabet letters, numbers, dots, and dashes.

+The policy for values is more flexible, but you cannot use exclamation marks (`!`), whitespaces (` `), single quotes (`'`), double quotes (`"`), or asterisks (`*`), because they are used to compare label values in health alerts and templates.

 ```text
 [host labels]